fusion809/Gnumeric.AppImage/README.md

-# GVim.AppImage
+# Gnumeric.AppImage
-This is a repository to build an AppImage for the latest gVim using a Ubuntu 12.04 Travis CI build instance.
+This is a repository to build an AppImage for the latest Gnumeric using a Ubuntu 12.04 Travis CI build instance.